herval/yahoo-finance/README.md

 ```

 Calling symbols_by_market method (symbols_by_market(country, stock_market))

-\n Note: Can only be called with US Stock Markets for now
+Note: Can only be called with US Stock Markets for now.

+*Important: This data comes directly from NASDAQ's CSV endpoints, NOT Yahoo Finance*.
+It might be extracted into a different Gem in the future.

 ```ruby
 yahoo_client.symbols_by('us', 'nyse') # Only US Stock Markets For Now